microsoft/AzureMonitorCommunity/Azure Services/Azure Operator Distributed Services/README.md

 - `RESOURCE_GROUP` - The resource group in which the Log Analytics workspace is located
 - `CLUSTER_NAME` - The name of the AODS cluster in the resource group that will emit the metrics
 - `ACTION_GROUP_IDS` - *Optional* - Comma-separated list of action group resource IDs

+The script can be run from the alert rules folder directory:

 ```sh
   ./deployMetricAlerts.sh $RESOURCE_GROUP $CLUSTER_NAME $ACTION_GROUP_IDS